researchart/rose6icse/submissions/available/junwenyang/README.md

 Inside the docker image, you can find the following items:

-1. The source code of our data-constraint analysis tools, including different parameters to analyze different aspects of constraints
+1. The source code of our data-constraint analysis tools, including different parameters to analyze different aspects of constraints:

-  --lastest, extract all constraints in the latest version of the applications --tva, analyze the evolution of constraints change --single, compare the constraints across layer
+  * --lastest, extract all constraints in the latest version of the applications
+  * --tva, analyze the evolution of constraints change
+  * --single, compare the constraints across layer

 2. Benchmarks used in our paper to evaluate our data-constraint analysis tools, including The source code of 12 open-source Ruby-on-Rails applications that we evaluate Panorama upon, under main278/formatchecker/apps/